 LeadsBridge moves leads data automatically and in real-time to your CRM/autoresponder, so you can set it up in order to send a welcome email to all new leads coming from your Facebook Lead Ads campaigns.

 If you can’t send an email with your CRM we’ve got you covered!
 You can send a welcome email directly with LeadsBridge!

 Email Notification app

-The email notification app helps you receive email notifications when a lead subscribes to your email list from your lead sources such as landing pages and forms.
-Fortunately, at LeadsBridge we have integrations for it.
-Below you can find some of our most popular ones.
+The email notification app helps you receive email notifications when a lead subscribes to your email list from your lead sources, such as landing pages and forms.
+Fortunately, here at LeadsBridge, we have the right integrations for it.

 You’ll find all the customization options you need to deliver a white paper, a coupon, or just to inform prospects that you’ve received their contact details and that you’ll get in touch soon.

-If you’re looking for a way to retarget and re-engage with your leads and customers, you should try Facebook Custom Audiences and use LeadsBridge Audience Targeting tool to help you build an automated process for your ideal audiences.
-You can find everything you need to know about Facebook Custom Audiences in this article.
+And if you’re looking for a way to retarget and re-engage with your leads and customers, you should try Facebook Custom Audiences and use LeadsBridge Audience Targeting tool to help you build an automated process for your ideal audiences.
+You can find everything you need to know in this article about Facebook Custom Audiences.

 With LeadsBridge integrations, you can sync your real estate lead data automatically, connect your favorite CRM with your specialized marketing tools, cut out all the time-consuming CSV files, and more.
 Sign up for free to get started today.